-Requirements
+Course Requirements

-- 1. Attendance.
+1. Attendance.
 Your physical presence in class is very important to get the full immersion experience.
 If you are not present in class, you cannot perform oral exercises and you will lose participation points.
 Since this is a skill and performance class, students are expected to attend regularly and attendance, both active and passive, will be an important component in the student's participation mark (15%).
 Students, whether present or absent, are responsible for the material listed in the class, syllabus as well as for any extra material (vocabulary, idioms, etc.) presented in class.
-If a student misses a class, s/he should procure notes from another student and study the material in the book. - 2.
-Participation in classroom assignments.
+If a student misses a class, s/he should procure notes from another student and study the material in the book.

+- 2. Participation in classroom assignments.
 It is not enough to come to class.
 You need to engage actively in the oral and written exercises presented in class.
 Class participation is measured by one's willingness to talk in class and to communicate as fully as possible.
 It is also measured by one's willingness to attend class regularly and to complete assignments.
-It is a measure of CO-OPERATION and RISK-TAKING, not of grammatical correctness.

-- 3. Completion of daily assignments.
-Before you come to class, finish reading and reviewing the CANVAS previous lesson and get ready for any eventual assignments or quizzes.
+It is a measure of CO-OPERATION and RISK-TAKING, not of grammatical correctness. - 3.
+Completion of daily workbook assignments.
+Before you come to class, finish the workbook/laboratory manual lesson for the day and hand it in.
+You will need the audio files to do it.
+Late work will not be accepted for credit, though it will be corrected.
+Work is considered late if it is handed in after it has been handed back or discussed in class.
+Homework is to be turned in at the beginning of the class.
 No reminders will be provided since it is assumed that students are adults capable of reading the syllabus. - 4.
-Regular studying of vocabulary and grammar.
-You will have to study around 120 words per chapter (3-4 lessons).
-For suggestion on ways to study French, see the STUDY TIPS AND INTRO TO FRENCH LANGUAGE manual (online on CANVAS). - 5.
+Regular studying of vocabulary and grammar. - 5.
 Preparation for quizzes and exams.
-Get ready well in advance for the dictées, quizzes and exams.
+Get ready well in advance for the quizzes and exams.
 Quizzes are given almost every two weeks.
 They are marked in the class schedule.
 THERE ARE NO MAKE-UPS!
 A missed quiz counts as a zero.
 If the student has an official excuse (doctor's note or family tragedy) for an absence, the zero is deleted.
 Such excuses need to be given to the professor within a few days of the absence.
 If an absence is prolonged (more than three classes), the student must contact the professor immediately.